Kirtigupta-1111/fashion-mnist-image-classification-cnn/README.md

 ## Results

-Model achieved an overall classification accuracy of **91.10%** on the MNIST-10 test dataset.
+Model achieved an overall classification accuracy of **91.10%** on the Fashion MNIST test dataset.

 ### Key Performance Metrics
 * **Overall Accuracy:** 91.10%